Zaharije Orfelin: Work

 Zaharije Orfelin is the author of the first modern Serbian spelling book from 1767, which was used by numerous generations of children.
 The second edition was published in 1797.

 He is also the author of the first textbooks of the Latin language.
 His most extensive work is "The Life of Peter the Great" (Venice, 1772), in whom he saw an enlightened monarch.
 Zaharije Orfelin also wrote the first Serbian "Perpetual Calendar" in 1780, printed in Vienna in 1783.

 Orfelin noted the great importance of medicinal plants and wrote the (unfinished) book "The Great Serbian Herbarium" in which he described about 500 plants, giving each a Latin and folk name.
 In addition, for each plant he listed "benefits and uses" with data on medicinal effects and therapies, i.e. how that plant can be usefully used, which was common at that time in Europe, and for the first time among the Serbs.

 His book Искусни подрумар (Experienced Cellarer, Vienna, 1783) has several hundred recipes for making herbal wines and many other alcoholic and non-alcoholic beverages and medicines.
 The book also discusses the method and time of harvesting and drying medicinal plants and the usefulness and medicinal value of complex preparations made from more than 200 domestic and exotic medicinal and aromatic plants.
 Writing about recipes for wine production, Zaharije Orfelin also mentions the recipe for making bermet, which differed from house to house.
 Orfelin gave a recipe that became popular with various modifications in the Fruška gora region.
 It is the first book of its kind in the Serbian language.
-Only a hundred years later (1883) the Serbian archive for the entire medicine printed as a special edition Medicinal plants in Serbia by Dr. Sava Petrović.